Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-The paper is structured as follows.
-In \autoref{Sec02}, we state some preliminaries about maximum principle and monotonicity property near the boundary.
-The detailed proofs are presented in the remaining sections.
-Specifically, in \autoref{Sec03acu}, we define moving lines and moving domains, crucial components for our proof, and proceed to establish \autoref{thm12}.
-In \autoref{Sec04iso}, we address isosceles triangles and provide the proof for \autoref{thm11}, while in \autoref{Sec05obt}, our focus shifts to obtuse triangles, and we present the proof for \autoref{thm13}.
-Finally, in \autoref{Sec06EF}, we employ continuity methods via domain deformation to obtain \autoref{thm14}.
+The structure of the paper is as follows.
+In \autoref{Sec02}, we present preliminary results concerning the maximum principle and the monotonicity properties near the boundary. \autoref{Sec03acu} introduces the moving lines and moving domains -- key ingredients of our method -- and establishes \autoref{thm103} for acute triangles.
+In \autoref{Sec04iso}, we focus on isosceles triangles and provide the proof of \autoref{thm102}. \autoref{Sec05obt} is devoted to obtuse triangles, culminating in the proof of \autoref{thm104}.
+Finally, in \autoref{Sec06EF}, we consider the linear case and prove \autoref{thm105}.